julienrwe/dam-documentation/src/general.md

 ![https://worldline.github.io/dam-documentation/screens/AssetTypeDAM.png](https://worldline.github.io/dam-documentation/screens/AssetTypeDAM.png)

-We call **fungible assets** what can be swapped with other individual items or assets of the same kind.
-Using this type of asset on the DAM  platform can turn physical assets such as cash or gold into digital currency.
-It can also be used to issue loyalty points, digital gift cards, or make stock options more liquid using blockchain tokenization.
+On the DAM platform, **fungible assets** refer to items or assets that can be exchanged for other individual items or assets of the same kind.
+This type of asset can transform physical assets such as cash or gold into digital currency.
+For example, blockchain tokenization can increase the liquidity of stock options, and enable the issuance of loyalty points and digital gift cards..

-**Non-Fungible Assets (NFAs)** are unique and special assets that cannot be exchanged for other assets of the same type.
-The use of this type of asset on a the DAM platform enables physical assets such as fine art or real estate to be digitized and represented on the blockchain as digital assets known as Non-Fungible Tokens (NFTs).
-It can also be used to issue digital tickets or represent any digital titles of ownership.
+On the other hand, **Non-Fungible Assets (NFAs)** are unique and irreplaceable.
+They cannot be interchanged with other assets of the same type.
+When used on the DAM platform, this type of asset can digitize physical assets such as fine art or real estate, creating digital assets known as Non-Fungible Tokens (NFTs) that are represented on the blockchain.
+Moreover, it can be used to issue digital tickets or represent digital titles of ownership.

 ### **We streamline your operations to meet your business needs**